 Causes of Heart Failure

-Heart failure usually develops slowly over time, as certain conditions, such as narrowed arteries in your heart (coronary artery disease), high blood pressure (hypertension), or diabetes, gradually weaken your heart so that it works less efficiently.
+Heart failure usually develops slowly over time, as certain conditions, such as narrowed arteries in your heart (coronary artery disease), high blood pressure (hypertension), diabetes, viral infections, heart valve disease, and alcohol or drug use, gradually weaken your heart so that it works less efficiently.

 One way to reduce your risk of heart failure is to control these health conditions.